lauraz-15/juicy-recipes/README.md

 ### Other Libraries and Softwares

-- [Git](https://git-scm.com/) used for ersion control.
+- [Git](https://git-scm.com/) used for ersion control
-- [GitHub](https://github.com/) used to organise code, add user stories, version control, deployment.
+- [GitHub](https://github.com/) used to organise code, add user stories, version control, deployment
 - [Gitpod](https://www.gitpod.io/) used for building the project

 #### Design
 - [Balsamiq](https://balsamiq.com/) used to draw the structure of planned design
-- [Google Fonts](https://fonts.google.com/) used to import fonts to the site and logo creation.
+- [Google Fonts](https://fonts.google.com/) used to import fonts to the site and logo creation
+- [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop/landpa.html?mv=search&mv=search&sdid=GVTYXZY8&ef_id=EAIaIQobChMIwpqqpN7L-AIVoejtCh3rzQuuEAAYASAAEgKNqfD_BwE:G:s&s_kwcid=AL!3085!3!594259336243!e!!g!!photoshop%20adobe!17011954559!138864791987&gclid=EAIaIQobChMIwpqqpN7L-AIVoejtCh3rzQuuEAAYASAAEgKNqfD_BwE) used to create a logo
-- [Bootstrap](https://getbootstrap.com/) used for some pre-styled structures like nav bar core design and responsive functionality.
+- [Bootstrap](https://getbootstrap.com/) used for some pre-styled structures like nav bar core design and responsive functionality
 - [Font Awesome](https://fontawesome.com/) used to get icons(heart, comment)
-- [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) used to debug code find positioning issues.
+- [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) used to debug code find positioning issues
-- [Favicon.io](https://favicon.io/) used to create the favicon for the site.
+- [Favicon.io](https://favicon.io/) used to create the favicon for the site
-- [SmartDraw](https://cloud.smartdraw.com/) used for drawing the schema for database models.
+- [SmartDraw](https://cloud.smartdraw.com/) used for drawing the schema for database models

 #### Testing and Validation
 - [W3C Markup Validation Service](https://validator.w3.org/) used to test HTML